openmetalio/openmetal-docs/docs/tutorials/install-barbican.md

 ## Step 5 - Create a test secret

-Just to validate that its working, run the following command to create your first test secret.
+To validate Barbican's functionality, run the following command to create your first test secret.

 ```bash